henne49/dbus-opendtu/README.md

 ---

-## Automatic installation with package manager SetupHelper
+## Automatic installation with SetupHelper

 You need to install [SetupHelper](https://github.com/kwindrem/SetupHelper) before to install/uninstall this package.
 As a bonus, it provides also the automatic reinstallation of the package after a VenusOs update.